analogdevicesinc/adi_3dtof_adtf31xx/README.md

 1. arg_in_file_name : The rosbag2 file name

 2. arg_camera_prefixes : Camera prefix, more than one camera prefixes can be passed.
-For example if the recoreded topic names are /cam1/depth_image and /cam2/depth_image, arg_camera_prefixes can be set to "[cam1,cam2]"
+For example if the recorded topic names are /cam1/depth_image and /cam2/depth_image, arg_camera_prefixes can be set to "[cam1,cam2]"

 4. Run the below command to launch adi_3dtof_adtf31xx_read_rosbag_node node
    ```